 2. Structural columns supporting a balcony overhanging a courtyard

 The strata plan will typically not show these columns.
 They may exist within the courtyard of the lot to which the balcony belongs or may be within the boundaries of another lot.
-Either way the columns are structural cubic space as they are supporting the structure of the balcony which is common property.
-Note: a wall whether structural or not can not be structural cubic space.
-For a wall to form common property it must be shown or referred to on the plan as common property.
+Either way the columns are structural cubic space as they are supporting the structure of the balcony which is common property, and will remain common property as they are maintained or replaced after registration of the plan.

 3. Down pipes and the drainage pipes they are attached to